-- a.
-Total Escherichia coli is not detected above 100 colony forming units/gram. - b.
-Shiga toxin producing Escherichia coli is not detected in 1 gram, and - c.
-Salmonella spp. is not detected in 1 gram. - E. If the sample fails microbial impurities testing, the batch from which the sample was collected fails microbial impurities testing and shall not be released for retail sale. - F. The testing entity shall follow the protocol or product instructions provided by the equipment manufacturer, including any enrichment steps.
+- all plating-based methods used to report total coliform and total yeast and mold results. - E. If the sample fails microbial impurities testing, the batch from which the sample was collected fails microbial impurities testing and shall not be released for retail sale. - F. The testing entity shall follow the protocol or product instructions provided by the equipment manufacturer, including any enrichment steps.
 If enrichment is recommended but not required, the enrichment shall be performed. - G. The testing entity shall enter all test results into the seed-to-sale system within three (3) business days of test completion.

-5.4.4 Standards for Testing Pesticides
+5.4.3 Standards for Testing Pesticides

-- A. Usable Medical cannabis and medical cannabis products required to be tested for pesticides shall be tested by a Mississippi licensed, and registered cannabis testing facility entity approved for the analytes listed in Appendix A, Table 1. - B. The cannabis testing facility entity shall report whether any Residual Pesticides are detected above the limit of detection (LOD) and shall report the result of the testing in ppms on the Certificate of Analysis.
-The cannabis testing facility shall indicate "pass" or "fail" on the Certificate of Analysis. - C. A batch fails pesticide testing if a cannabis testing facility entity detects the presence of a pesticide above the action levels listed in Appendix A, Table 1 in a sample: - 1.
+- A. Medical cannabis and medical cannabis products required to be tested for pesticides shall be tested by a Mississippi licensed, and registered cannabis testing entity approved for the analytes listed in Appendix A, Table 1. - B. The cannabis testing entity shall report whether any Residual Pesticides are detected above the limit of detection (LOD) and shall report the result of the testing in ppms on the Certificate of Analysis.
+The cannabis testing facility shall indicate "pass" or "fail" on the Certificate of Analysis. - C. A batch fails pesticide testing if a cannabis testing entity detects the presence of a pesticide above the action levels listed in Appendix A, Table 1 in a sample: - 1.
 During an initial test where no reanalysis is requested; or - 2.
-Upon reanalysis as described in Rule 1.6.7-5.5.1 of this Chapter Part.
+Upon reanalysis as described in Rule 5.5.1 of this Part.

-5.4.5 Standards for Testing Solvents.
+5.4.4 Standards for Testing Solvents.

-- A. Usable Mmedical cannabis products required to be tested for solvents shall be tested by a Mississippi licensed, and registered cannabis testing facility entity approved for the analytes listed in Appendix A, Table 2-1. - B. The cannabis testing facility entity shall report the result of the residual solvents testing in ppm on the Certificate of Analysis and indicate "pass" or "fail" on the Certificate of Analysis. - C. A batch fails solvent testing if a cannabis testing facility entity, during an initial test where no reanalysis is requested or upon reanalysis as described in subchapter 6 section 5.5 of this Chapter Part: - 1.
-Detects the presence of a solvent above the action level listed in Appendix A, Table 2-1; or - 2.
-Calculates a RPD of more than 20 percent between the field primary result of the sample and the field duplicate result.
+- A. Medical cannabis products required to be tested for solvents shall be tested by a Mississippi licensed, and registered cannabis testing entity approved for the analytes listed in Appendix A, Table 1. - B. The cannabis testing entity shall report the result of the residual solvents testing in ppm on the Certificate of Analysis and indicate "pass" or "fail" on the Certificate of Analysis. - C. A batch fails solvent testing if a cannabis testing entity, during an initial test where no reanalysis is requested or upon reanalysis as described in section

+5.5 of this Part:

+- 1. Detects the presence of a solvent above the action level listed in Appendix A, Table 1; or - 2.
+Calculates a RPD of more than twenty percent (20%) between the field primary result of the sample and the field duplicate result.

-5.4.6 Standards for Testing Water Activity and Moisture Content.
+5.4.5 Standards for Testing Water Activity and Moisture Content.